isaumya/wp-server-stats/readme.txt

 = 1.4.8, November 27, 2016 =

 * Updated the donation link
-* Fixed sime issues with uninstallation calls
+* Fixed some issues with uninstallation calls
 * Fixed a responsive design issue

 = 1.4.7, November 17, 2016 =